 In this first round, each 1 rolled by any player is worth 1 point.

 At every table, the scorekeepers pick up their dice and begin rolling.
-At the head table, Stacy, who is the scorekeeper for that table, rolls the following:
+At the head table, Stacy, who is the scorekeeper for that table, rolls two 1's and one 3:

 Since two 1's were rolled, she earns 2 points and continues rolling.

-This time she rolled a single 1.
-She earns 1 more point and she rolls again.
+This time she rolled 4, 2, and 1.
+She earns one more point for rolling the 1 and then she rolls again.

-This time she didn't roll any 1's.
-Stacy stops rolling and passes the dice clockwise to the next player, Carol.
+This time she rolls two 6's and a 2.
+She didn't roll any 1's so Stacy stops rolling and passes the dice clockwise to Carol, the next player.

 Stacy is the scorekeeper, and since she earned 3 points during her turn, she puts a 3 in the "Us" column on her table tally.

-A single 1 is rolled.
-Carol earns 1 point and rolls again.
+A single 1 is rolled so Carol earns 1 point and rolls again.

-Again she rolls a single 1.
-She earns 1 more point and continues rolling.
+She rolls 5, 4, and 1.
+Again she rolls a single 1 so she earns 1 more point and continues rolling.

 Stacy, the scorekeeper, writes down Carol's score.
 Carol is not Stacy's partner (they are not sitting across from each other) so Stacy puts a 2 in the "Them" column of her table tally.

-She rolls 3-of-a-kind!
+She rolls three 3's which is 3-of-a-kind!
 However, since it is currently round 1 and not round 3, it is not a Bunco.
 Wanda earns 5 points instead and continues rolling.

-Wanda rolls no 1's, so she earns no further points and she passes the dice to the player on her left, Hannah.
+She rolls a 4, 5, and 2.
+Wanda rolls no 1's so she earns no further points and she passes the dice to the player on her left, Hannah.